dherv/portfolio-gatsby-2019/src/pages/watchers.2.md

 type: "project"
 title: "Nikki"
 order: 2
 description: "A diary to take note in Japanese.
-It helps learning japanese by saving words and grammar points selected and being able to review each of them and each of the daily notes.
-Also include an online translation."
+It helps learning japanese by saving the selected words and grammar points, and translate them.
+Then they can be reviewed with each daily note."
 imagePath: "nikki.png"
 background: "#F1EFF6"
 frontend: "Angular, Typescript, Material"